jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

 I edited ``makePythonTdd.sh`` or ``makePythonTdd.ps1`` for the last few projects.
 I want to automate the process so that I can call the program and it does all the steps for me when I give it the name of the project.

-:ref:`Would you like to know how to make a Python Test Driven Development environment automatically with variables?<how to make a Python test driven development environment 3>`
+:ref:`Would you like to know how to make a Python Test Driven Development environment automatically with variables?<how to make a Python Test Driven Development environment 3>`

 ----